PetreVane/catalog-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'eu.childrens-universe.catalog-service' is invalid and this project uses 'eu.childrensuniverse.catalogservice' instead.

-# Getting Started

 ### Reference Documentation
 For further reference, please consider the following sections: